CQCL/pytket-docs/manual/manual_circuit.rst

 Given the vector of amplitudes TKET will construct a box containing a sequence of multiplexors using the method outlined in [Shen2004]_.

-To demonstrate :py:class:`StatePreparationBox` let's use it to prepare the Werner state :math:`|W\rangle`.
+To demonstrate :py:class:`StatePreparationBox` let's use it to prepare the W state.

 .. math::